Why you’ll love Aashyana Lakhanpal

 1) Book well in advance, particularly during peak periods.

-2) Fiona Caulfield’s travel guide, Love Goa is not cheap, but it is very good and worth getting if you plan on spending a few weeks in Goa.
+3) Fiona Caulfield’s travel guide, Love Goa is very good and worth getting if you plan on spending a few weeks in Goa.